Years active at Yale: 1970- present

 She has since identified other snRNPs that participate in splicing different types of introns and in developmentally controlled mRNA processing.
 Her lab has also discovered small nucleolar RNAs, which prepare ribosomal RNA as a building material for cells’ protein factories.

-Internationally renowned, Dr. Steitz has won multiple awards for her scientific achievements, including 11 honorary degrees, the Rosalind E. Franklin Award for Women in Science from the National Cancer Institute, the Gairdner Foundation International Award, the RNA Society Lifetime Achievement Award, the Excellence in Science Award from the Federation of American Societies of Experimental Biology, UNESCO-L'Oréal Award for Women in Science, the National Medal of Science from the National Science Foundation, and membership in the Institute of Medicine, the National Academy of Sciences, and the American Academy of Arts and Sciences.
+Internationally renowned, Dr. Steitz has won multiple awards for her scientific achievements.
+She is the recipient of the 2018 Lasker-Koshland Special Achievement Award in Medical Science, one of the highest forms of recognition that a scientist can receive.
+She has received 11 honorary degrees, the Rosalind E. Franklin Award for Women in Science from the National Cancer Institute, the Gairdner Foundation International Award, the RNA Society Lifetime Achievement Award, the Excellence in Science Award from the Federation of American Societies of Experimental Biology, UNESCO-L'Oréal Award for Women in Science, the National Medal of Science from the National Science Foundation, and membership in the Institute of Medicine, the National Academy of Sciences, and the American Academy of Arts and Sciences.